DavidBuoy/week1-homework/README.md

-# week1-homework Horiseon Refactor
+# Week 1- Homework: Horiseon Refactor

 For this assinement I had a few things that I needed to do the list blow.

-All of the below were changes and code improvements:
+## All of the below were changes and code improvements:

 * Bullet list
 * Application's links all function correctly.